MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 ## Affinity level and score

-On every enriched customer profile, we provide two related values – affinity level and affinity score.
+On every enriched customer profile, we provide two related values: affinity level and affinity score.
 These values help you determine how strong the affinity is for that profile’s demographic segment, for a brand or interest, as compared to other demographic segments.

 *Affinity level* consists of four levels and *affinity score* is calculated on a 100-point scale that maps to the affinity levels.